Emilia Jones: Career

+2011–2019: Early roles

 Jones' acting career began in 2010, at age eight, when she appeared as Jasmine in the film One Day.
 Jones portrayed Alice in the Channel 4 drama Utopia, and later that year, she played the young Queen of Years Merry Gejelh in the British television series Doctor Who episode "The Rings of Akhaten" (2013).
 The Boston Standard lauded Jones for "carr[ying] off her scenes with aplomb" and for "really sell[ing] Merry’s mixture of naivety, knowledge and childlike fear," while the website Zap2It praised Jones' performance as "spot on."
 She had a small role in Pirates of the Caribbean: On Stranger Tides (2011).

 In 2011, Jones made her theatrical debut playing the princess Young Fiona in the original production of Shrek the Musical at the Theatre Royal, Drury Lane.
 Two years later, Jones appeared in Rebecca Lenkiewicz's stage adaptation of Henry James's The Turn of the Screw as nine-year-old Flora, alternating between two other girls each night.
 After her performance on press night, Jones said, "I don’t find it scary, I just find it so much fun...
 I love every bit of it."

 In December 2018, it was announced that Jones was cast as Kinsey Locke, one of the main characters in the Netflix fantasy drama series Locke & Key (2020–2022).
 The first season was released on 7 February 2020.
 It was Jones' first main role in a television series.
 She was attracted to the part because of the prospect of playing two versions of the same character: Kinsey before and after she removes her fear.